 Straight-up organ meat can be gnarly on its own, but it gives you superpowers.
 Alyson sneaks liver into my meatloaf because she loves me.

 If you’re not sure how to get your liver on, this recipe is for you.
-It’s obviously a meat-heavy recipe.
-As always, eat as many veggies as you can with this dish.

 This recipe makes 3 meatloafs.
 Bake one now and freeze the rest for dinner in a few weeks.
 Enjoy!